NO CATEGORY / 04 June 2019Things to Consider Before Accepting a Job Offer

 Another term for soft skills is EQ.
-Where EQ means you're emotional intelligence or your emotional quotient.
+EQ is your emotional intelligence or your emotional quotient.
+The ability to recognize and manage your own and others emotions.
 This was the term popularized a few years ago by Daniel Goleman in his seminal book entitled "Emotional Intelligence - Why it can matter more than IQ"

 But, you might be thinking … I went to school and I learned hard things!